Alicelrf/Dreams/novels/The Blind City/notes/Narcissistic Weak Virus.md

 Narcissus Generation One [Naming is Really Hard 1]
 * First discovered in 2027
 * Symptoms: Mild cases often have intermittent hallucinations.
 Most infected recover within a week.
 After recovery, most mild cases do not show the Narcissus virus, but the Omicron variant remains.
-Severe cases may experience temporary memory loss, with some recovering their memory after some time.
+Severe cases may experience temporary memory loss, with some recovering their memory after a short time.
 After recovery, almost no traces of Omicron or Narcissus are found.
 Those who don't recover show symptoms of excessive sleepiness and deep coma.
 * Severe Treatment: Corticosteroid medications, electrical stimulation for deep awakening.
 * Treatment Side Effects and Aftereffects: Patients wake up with memory and emotional disorders and resist treatment.
 * Cutting-edge Treatment Research: Ongoing studies on hypnotherapy as an adjunct treatment; results are unclear.
 * At-Risk Groups: Everyone is susceptible.
-Severe cases are more common in females, accounting for about 70%.
+Severe cases are more common in females, accounting for about 70% of infections.
 Studies have shown that most severe cases had light sleep and frequent dreams, but some scholars question the sample size.
 * [1] The Lancet, October 2027, First Issue: "What we know about Narcissus"

 Narcissus Generation Two [Naming is Really Hard 2]